 How did Mina come to be?
 Give us the basic background story.

 I have a background in marketing and branding.
-My mother has a recipe for harissa.
+My mother had all of the best Moroccan recipes.
 We decided to launch our brand with harissa.
 Americans love sauces and condiments, and harissa is to Morocco what ketchup is to America or Sriracha to southeast Asia or salsa to Mexico.

 How do you decide which products to launch, and which recipes or flavor profiles will have broad appeal among American consumers?

 FK: We said that if we launched with everything at once, it would confuse the consumer.
 So we took a step back and said, what kind of product makes sense for the market?